willfurnass/sheffield_hpc/hpc/scheduler/submit.rst

 Graphical User Interface (GUI), however, many common GUI applications such as Ansys or MATLAB can also be used without their GUIs.

-When you submit a batch job, you provide an executable script file that will be consumed by the scheduler.
+When you submit a batch job, you provide an executable script file that will be executed by the scheduler.
 This is normally a bash script file which provides commands and options to the program you are using.

 There is a single command to submit jobs via SGE:

 * :ref:`qsub` - Standard SGE command with no support for interactivity or graphical applications.

 SLURM also uses a single command to submit batch jobs:

 * `sbatch <https://slurm.schedmd.com/sbatch.html>`_ Standard SLURM command with no support for interactivity or graphical applications.

-These scripts are consumed by the qsub and sbatch commands as below:
+These scripts are executed by the qsub and sbatch commands as below:

 Using  batch scheduler commands